roddhjav/apparmor.d/docs/abstractions/index.md

 ## Architecture

-Abstraction are structured in layers as follows:
+Abstractions are structured in layers as follows:

 <div class="grid cards" markdown>